jplikesbikes/web-base/README.md

 + uses eslint to enforce javascript coding conventions such as no `var`s perfer arrow functions, etc
 + compiles es6 using babel and webpack (includes sourcemaps)
 + compiles jade -> html or strings (.tpl)
-+ compiles less -> css adding browser specific prefixes where necessary
++ compiles sass -> css adding browser specific prefixes where necessary

 ## New projects
 First create a new repository on [github](https://github.com/new)